nesi/nesi-rdc-images/README.rst

 =============================================
-NeSI OpenStack akl-1 region Configuration
+NeSI OpenStack akl-1 region Images
 =============================================

 This project contains Ansible playbooks and configuration of Images on